 Can I Protect My Plumbing From Bath Bombs?

 Yes!
-While avid bath-lovers may be dismayed to learn about the damage bath bombs can cause to their plumbing systems, rest assured there are steps you can take to continue your self-care regiment and protect your plumbing.
+While avid bath-lovers may be dismayed to learn about the damage bath bombs can cause to their plumbing systems, rest assured there are steps you can take to continue your self-care regimen and protect your plumbing.

 DIY a Bath Bomb Holder